wenxin-liu/render_numpy_to_openvdb/README.md

 ## Build and install PyOpenVDB dependency

-build and installation instructions for pyopenvdb with use numpy featured enabled.
+Build and installation instructions for pyopenvdb with use numpy featured enabled.

 ### MacOS